Safety and the environment

 Reduction Energy Consumption

 For customers wishing to implement a responsible policy in terms of the environmental impact of fuels, Catom has introduced GTL (Gas To Liquid).
 This is an advanced diesel fuel that produces less smell and noise and thus reduces the emission of fine particles.
 Since GTL is free from sulphur and aromatics and has a high octane content, it leads to cleaner combustion.
-This innovative product developed by Shell is only made available by Shell to a number of its large customers, including its branded distributors (resellers).
 Catom has thus gained a unique proposition.
-This product is especially interesting for large municipalities that aim to improve the air quality in their city centres.
+Also HVO fuel is more in demand by our customers.
+HVO fuel is fossil-free, biodegradable, it reduces the emission of particulates and has a sulphur emission of almost 0 grams/km.
+HVO can be obtained in various blend ratios with diesel.
+If 100% HVO fuel is used, the reduction of CO2 emissions may be reduced to up to 89% in the who chain.
+Both products are especially suitable for large cities seeking to enhance air quality in the city centre.

 RI&E